1. Enter your CoinJar's email address and password

 If the CoinJar website will not load

 If you're using an ad blocker, or some other browser plugin that would prevent Google Analytics from operating normally, you may receive a Cloudfront error page or a completely blank screen.
-Please try disabling your browser plugin or adding CoinJar to the plugin's whitelist.
-Using an alternative web browser or device should also allow you to sign in if this is the case.
+Please try disabling any interfering browser plugins or adding CoinJar to the plugin's whitelist.
+Using an alternative web browser or device may also allow you to sign in if this is the case.

 Using an outdated browser can cause CoinJar to not be displayed correctly at times.
 CoinJar is supported on the following browser versions: